Monday, July 21, 2025

 Home Snippets

-This Lit Underworld Stretches Beyond What the Name Ever Implied
+This Lit Underworld Stretches Beyond What The Name Ever Implied

 The caves first caught the eye of the outside world in 1807, when British geologist William King recorded them during a Geological Survey of India expedition.
 What he saw had been shaped over millennia by the underground flows of the Gosthani River.